igneus/biblatex-ktfuk-theol/README.markdown

 	,style=ktfuk-theol  % select our bibliography+citation style
 	,sortlocale=cs_CZ   % locale of main language, it is for sorting ]{biblatex}

+## Working example and validity control ##

+See test/test.pdf and compare what the citations should look like and what they currently look like.

 ## License ##